emilymermaid/Personal-website/content/authors/admin/_index.md

   url: "https://communication.cals.cornell.edu/people/oliver-ngai-keung-chan/"

 # Short bio (displayed in user profile at end of posts)
-I'm a doctoral candidate in the Department of Communication at Cornell University.
+bio: I'm a doctoral candidate in the Department of Communication at Cornell University.
 Currently, I study how algorithms and performance metrics transform and shape labor control and resistance in the digitally-enabled gig economy.

 interests:
 - Metric Culture
 - Gig Economy